 I summoned a demon.

 As the project evolved, I found myself more interested in the metaphor than the implementation details.
 I let it inform the code's structure in a kind of concept-led feedback loop.
-In doing so, the logic became cleaner, the abstractions clearer—and one particular hook began to emerge as the axis of the program.
+When a function name or variable didn't fit the metaphor, I treated that discomfort as information.
+Maybe the name was wrong, or maybe the boundary around the functionality was wrong.
+I would rename a symbol, then adjust the code until the shape of the abstraction matched the pressure of the name.
+In doing so, the logic became cleaner, the abstractions more well defined, and one particular hook began to emerge as the axis of the program.

 // hooks/use-initial-conditions.ts